twixlyhq/extensions/README.md

 The `Field` API methods provide a similar interface to `extension.field`.
 The methods also accept an optional locale to change the value for a specific locale.
-It defaults to the space the space's default locale (see [`extension.locales`](#extensionlocales)).
+It defaults to the bucket the bucket's default locale (see [`extension.locales`](#extensionlocales)).
 Providing an unknown locale throws an exception.